Wang 144-T Scientific Calculator

 Wang 144T with Display Housing Removed

 After about a week of waiting, the machine arrived.
 Fortunately, it was very well-packaged, and survived the rigors of shipping with no apparent problems.
 First order of business is a thorough inspection, both to assure that no hidden shipping damage occurred, and also to make sure that nothing has loosened or shifted in shipping, along with looking for any signs of failed components.
 The machine was in remarkably nice condition, very clean, showing very little wear and tear outside, and just a little dusty inside.
-The first impression of the machine was that its mechanical design was an improvement over Wang's earlier calculators.
+The first impression of the machine was that its mechanical design was a distinct improvement over Wang's earlier calculators.
 The whole machine can be stripped down by removing a total of nine fasteners.
-The machine is very modular, with the power supply module secured with four screws, the display unit and top housing secured with one screw, the main electronics assembly secured by two bolts w/nuts, and the keyboard assembly is secured by two plastic "pushbutton" fasteners.
+The machine is very modular, with the power supply module secured with four screws, the display unit and top housing secured with one screw, the main electronics assembly secured by two bolts with nuts, and the keyboard assembly is secured by two plastic "pushbutton" fasteners.
 The base of the machine is a heavy plastic or plastic composite one-piece casting.
 The main logic assembly slides into the the base on card edge guides moulded into the base.
 The top cabinet, containing the Nixie display assembly, is a heavy-gauge plastic casting, though a different type of material than the base.
 The material resembles the same material as the upper cabinetry of the Wang 500/ 600/700- series calculators.
 All of the various electronic assemblies plug together with various types of connectors that are easily disconnected to isolate the various subassemblies.
 The backplane consists of two blocks of three 72-pin edge connectors with a circuit board connecting the three connectors together.
 The stack of three boards (main logic board, and two boards that make up the diode microcode ROM) plug into these connector blocks.
 Given that the machine doesn't the contain power-hungry magnetic ROM and core memory, heat dissipation is such that the machine doesn't require a fan, and can keep cool enough simply through convection cooling via slots and grilles in the cabinetry to allow airflow.
-This makes for much quieter office operation.
+This makes for much quieter office operation with the exception of the clickey-clack of the impact printer-equipped machines.

 The Wang 100-Series Main Logic Board, Diode ROM A, Diode ROM B (Click Images for Large View)

-A careful visual inspection of the machine showed nothing unusual.
+A careful visual inspection of the machine showed nothing of concern.
 There were no signs of any smoked components or other obvious problems.
 One thing that became clear that the "T" after the model number on this machine indicates that the machine is equipped with an optional trigonometric subroutine board which adds some trig. functions along with other capabilities.
 With the visual inspection completed, the machine was broken down into its various modules and spread out on the workbench so it could be powered up in such a way that all of the components would be visible, and available for probing voltages and signals while powered up.
-Before powering up, all of the edge connector contacts were cleaned, as long periods of storage can result in corrosion from atmospheric contaminants and moisture.
+Before powering up, all of the edge connector contacts were cleaned, as long periods of storage can result in corrosion from atmospheric contaminants and ambient moisture.
 I was hopeful that this was all that was wrong with the machine, as there was a thin film of oxidation on the edge connector fingers, and that this cleaning would solve the problem with the machine.

 First the power supply was isloated from the rest of the electronics, and a quick check of the output voltages was done, with the power supply on a variac, slowly ramping up the input voltage until it was at full line voltage potential.
 Everything looked good -- voltages were within reasonable tolerances, and there was very little sign of ripple on all of the DC voltages.
 A dummy load was placed on the +5V supply line, which provides power to most all of the logic, and even under load, the voltage and ripple stayed within acceptable limits.
 Assured that the power supply was OK, I reconnected it to the logic, and powered up with with the variac, again slowly ramping the input voltage up to full line voltage.
 As the variac voltage approached about 90V AC, the Nixies started to light up...an encouraging sign.
 Once the variac was at 100%, the symptoms were pretty clear.
 The display would fill with either zeroes or twos, sometimes flickering between all zeroes and all twos.
 Input on the keyboard (including the [RESET] and [CLEAR ALL] keys) caused nothing except sometimes a slight flickering of the display.
 It was clear that the eBay auction description was accurate.
 Power supply output voltages were all checked again under actual load, and all were good both in terms of regulation and ripple.
 At this point, I knew that the problem was outside the power supply, and wasn't due to any problems with oxidation on connector fingers.
 The power supply is very conventional, with a step-down transformer to take the mains power down to lower AC voltage levels, which are rectified by diode bridges, smoothed by large computer-grade capacitors, then regulated by zener diode/pass transistor regulators.